csc-training/geocomputing/R/R_LiDAR/R_lidar_course_exercises/README.md

 The original 2019 CSC's course page: [Lidar data analysis in Taito, with PDAL and R](https://www.csc.fi/web/training/-/lidar-data-analysis-in-taito-with-pdal-and-r)

 You need to download the dataset from: https://gis-open.object.pouta.csc.fi/r_lidar_data.zip.
-Unzip the data to your $HOME directory.
-The data will be accessible by your scripts at  `$HOME/R_lidar_2019/r_lidar_data/`
+Unzip the data to your $WRKDIR directory.
+The data will be accessible by your scripts at  `/wrk/your-username-here/R_lidar_2019/r_lidar_data/`

 The original NLS lidar files might not workd with `lidR`, because of scale errors.
 For fixing this, use e.g. las2las